Arcath/jekyll-atom/README.md

 Whilst running any time you save in Atom your site will be built and available on the port you set in config.

+## Auto Building

+If you would prefer jekyll-atom to simply build your site on save instead of serving it on static server you can use the command `Jekyll: Toggle Auto Build` to turn building of your site on save on/off.

 ## Grammars

 Jekyll-Atom adds 3 language grammars to Atom `Jekyll (HTML)`, `Jekyll (XML)` and `Jekyll (JSON)`.
 All 3 add Liquid and YAML highlighting to their respective format.